-Violin crafted in 1669 by Jacob Stainer, loaned to Mako Ochiai by the Suntory Foundation for the Arts (2016) Supporting the Development of Children through Art Aiming to become a museum where children are always there, we provide various programs which children can easily enjoy art and nurture the mind to love art.
+Histrical Violin TOMASO CARCASSI(made in 1751/Italy) Supporting the Development of Children through Art Aiming to become a museum where children are always there, we provide various programs which children can easily enjoy art and nurture the mind to love art.
 Offering Learning Programs The Suntory Museum of Art is actively working to proliferate education to the next generation according to the "Art Revised, Beauty Revealed" museum message.
 We offer free admission to children in junior high school and younger, and also distribute activity sheets.
 This tool not only guides users to notable areas of interest, but also cultivates a spirit to enjoy free inspiration brought by appreciation.
 Various learning programs that can be enjoyed by both children and adults are offered at each exhibition.
 In addition to lectures and workshops, online video streaming is now available as well.
 Moreover, as a "school program," we invite children and students in elementary and junior high schools mainly from Minato-ku to visit as well as teach art at those schools.